Tullamore RFC: Town's Cup Success

+The years up to 1986 do not differ remarkably to the previous years.
+There were cup victories each year, but none for the 1st XV since the cup of 1976.

 Youths

 During the early 70s the club started to take positive steps to promote Juvenile rugby.
 In October 1974, Oliver McGlinchey with the help of big John Cahill and Denis Magner, two teachers in the town decided that Tullamore RFC needed to produce its own replacement stock for the adult teams.
 They set about training and coaching the youths of the area, and to date this has been a huge success and the fruits of their labour, as well as other dedicated members, can be admired in the trophy cabinet.

 The club now fields U8, U10, U12, U14, U16 and U18 teams and the club are indeed proud to have fielded a number of international players namely, Ronan Kelly, Peter Bracken, Ivan Dunne, Colin Finnerty and Ray Farrell.
 These players also represented Leinster, as did Paul Marsden, Alan Kerin and Kevin Wynne.

-The club can boast of winning trophies at all levels.
-In the past few seasons the club have commenced coaching in the local schools (both at Primary and Second Level) and this is proving a great success.
-Today, Tullamore underage as well as senior teams are respected and indeed envied in Leinster rugby.
-Club members have given their time unselfishly to coaching and thus given Tullamore the status it now enjoys at underage level.